aabccd021/tiny-cookie-session/README.md

 2. The attacker steals a cookie, and somehow (forcefully) logs out the user.

-The only way to prevent these scenarios is to either use Device Bound Session Credentials (DBSC), or to identify attackers from other signals (e.g., IP address, User-Agent, geolocation, etc.).
+The only way to prevent these scenarios is to either use Device Bound Session Credentials (DBSC), or to identify attackers from other signals (e.g., IP address, User-Agent, geolocation, etc.). :mag:

 #### If the user is inactive after the cookie is stolen

 There are two possible approaches to mitigate this risk:

 1. Set a short session expiration time (`sessionExpiresIn`).
-2. Implement a "Don't remember me" option.
+2. Implement a "Don't remember me" option. :zzz:

 The "Don't remember me" feature can be implemented by removing the `Expires` and `Max-Age` attributes from the session cookie.